Kubernetes On-Premises: How to Automate and Optimize Costs

 Organizations running Kubernetes across on-premises, multi-cloud, and hybrid environments often struggle with fragmented resource optimization solutions, leading to inconsistent performance, increased costs, and operational complexity.

-Cast AI delivers a unified optimization platform that standardizes cost and performance management across all environments, whether on newer managed Kubernetes cloud platforms, bare metal, or private data centers.
+Cast delivers a unified optimization platform that standardizes cost and performance management across all environments, whether on newer managed Kubernetes cloud platforms, bare metal, or private data centers.
 This ensures consistent optimization, reduces complexity, and enables teams to manage clusters efficiently at scale.

 Automated workload rightsizing

 On-premises environments lack the elasticity of public clouds, making resource efficiency crucial.
-Cast AI simultaneously applies Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) policies, ensuring workloads automatically scale to match demand without overprovisioning.
+Cast simultaneously applies Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) policies, ensuring workloads automatically scale to match demand without overprovisioning.

 Efficient resource utilization ensures CPU and memory allocations align with real-time requirements, eliminating guesswork.
 Dynamic adjustments enhance cost efficiency by reducing resource waste and optimizing energy consumption for on-prem hardware.

-Learn more about Cast AI’s Workload Autoscaler
+Learn more about Cast AI’s Workload Optimization

 Cost monitoring and alerting

 Effective cost management is often overlooked in on-prem setups.
 Dynamic resource allocation, lack of direct mapping between workloads and costs, and differences in pricing models between cloud and on-prem infrastructure make showback and chargeback challenging.
-Cast AI provides detailed cost reporting at organizational, cluster, and workload levels.
-Customizable dashboards enable better planning, while automated monitoring integrates with tools like Prometheus, Grafana, and ELK Stack to issue alerts when anomalies are detected.

 Optimizing costs for Kubernetes on-prem with automated bin-packing

-The video creation platform PlayPlay implemented Cast AI to optimize costs using bin-packing, among other solutions.
+The video creation platform PlayPlay implemented Cast to optimize costs using bin-packing, among other solutions.
 Bin-packing improves on-prem Kubernetes resource management in three ways:

 1. Increased node utilization – The solution ensures workloads are packed efficiently, reducing the number of nodes required.